Bitcoin, cryptocurrencies plunge after China issues restrictions | DW | 19.05.2021

 Beijing made trading in cryptocurrency illegal in 2019 amid fear about money laundering, but people were still able to make transactions online.

-At one point after the announcement, the price of the world's most valuable cryptocurrency fell from $45,600 to $38,570, its lowest since early February, and well off the record high of $64,870 seen last month.
-Despite a strong rally later in trading, its lowest ebb on Wednesday was south of the $30,000 mark.
+The price of the world's most valuable cryptocurrency fell from $45,600 to $38,570 by the close of trade on Wednesday, its lowest since early February, and well off the record high of $64,870 seen last month.
+Despite a strong rally later in trading, its lowest ebb on Wednesday was south of the $34,000 mark.

 The plunge in Bitcoin also dragged down the value of other "alt" coins, with Ethereum and Dogecoin losing as much as 25% and 29% on Wednesday.